 In recent years, I have begun dabbling in watercolour inks and coloured pencils again.
 These mediums produce vibrant colours that are less rich but fresher and cleaner than oils.
 I am enjoying the contrast.

 Many pictures are available to buy.
-The links to online galleries are in the section called ‘Gallery Representation’.
+The links to online galleries are in the section called ‘Gallery Links’.
 Drop me a line via this email link

 or through the Contact Me section if you'd like any other information or have some feedback.